 A leader in a large corporation may relay findings in this study to their Board of Directors to justify shifting facilities, capital and jobs to business-friendly states.
 Doing so will reduce costs for taxes, fees and regulatory compliance, lessen risks for incessant litigation and – effective with the immigration law – diminish occasions when employees feel intimidated or threatened by questions about immigration by agents of the state Attorney General’s office.

 Whether the organization is small or large, leaving the state will increase the ROI based on labor costs alone – which can total 15 percent and up to 30 percent depending upon the location selected – along with peace of mind assuming of course that a prudent location choice is made.

 Economic Development agencies may quote information in the report to present to prospects seeking a new location.

-Joseph Vranich is a site selection consultant providing location advisory services to businesses and non-profit organizations.
+Joseph Vranich is a site selection consultant providing location advisory services to small businesses and large corporations.
 In recent years he has discussed California’s business environment with more than 100 economic development agencies located in North America and Europe.
-Earlier this year he relocated his company from Irvine, California to Cranberry Township, a suburb of Pittsburgh, Pa.
+In 2018 he relocated his company from Irvine, California to Cranberry Township, a suburb of Pittsburgh, Pa.

 Company Website: https://spectrumlocationsolutions.com/